 GeneCards Summary for GNAT1 Gene

 GNAT1 (G Protein Subunit Alpha Transducin 1) is a Protein Coding gene.
 Diseases associated with GNAT1 include Night Blindness, Congenital Stationary, Autosomal Dominant 3 and Night Blindness, Congenital Stationary, Type 1G.
-Among its related pathways are Signaling by GPCR and ERK Signaling.
+Among its related pathways are G-Beta Gamma Signaling and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is GNAT2.

 UniProtKB/Swiss-Prot Summary for GNAT1 Gene